SergeiDm/CarND-Path-Planning/README.md

 In case of a slower moving car, we decrease the speed (lines 372-375).

-Lines 268-293 calculate if there is a car in front of us on the same lane and the distance is less than 30 m.
+Lines 268-293 calculate if there is a car in front of us in the same lane and the distance is less than 30 m.
 For defining this, the sensor data are used:
 - ID - car's unique ID,
 - x, y - car's x and y positions in map coordinates,
 - vx, vy - car's x and y velocities in m/s,